Gregory Gronbacher is an AI thought leader and ethics analyst.

 Gregory’s work as an AI ethicist is grounded in his experience as a philosopher, former university professor, and AI technologist.

-It asks essential questions:
+AI ethics asks essential questions:

 • Who benefits from this system?